-If Wikipedia is good for one thing (your professor will say that’s an overestimate), it’s self-affirmation.
+If Wikipedia is good for one thing (your professor will say that’s an overstatement), it’s self-affirmation.
 Take, for example, the “List of notable University of Chicago alumni.”
 What an article.

-It’s a long list, certainly, cataloguing the brightest luminaries to have ever called that scrap of Hyde Park between 55th and the Midway home.
-Included are Tucker Max (A.B. ’98) – author of Assholes Finish First – and a selection of the finest economists, statesmen, and academics to have ever donned a cap and gown.
+It’s a long list, certainly, cataloging the brightest luminaries to have ever called that scrap of Hyde Park between East 55th Street and the Midway home.
+Included are Tucker Max, A.B. ’98–author of Assholes Finish First–and a hot mess of economists.

 And then there’s you, young first-year.

-Putting aside that dirty word that starts with “N” and ends with “obel,” the word that makes its way onto each and every pamphlet the University puts out, the WikiList actually offers some valuable insight into the caliber of person that has stalked the University’s Brutalist fluorescent bookstacks and neo-Gothic quads, and with whom all Chicago students now share something in common.
+Putting aside that dirty word that starts with “N” and ends with “-obel,” the WikiList actually offers some valuable insight into the caliber of person that has stalked the University’s Brutalist fluorescent bookstacks and Neo-Gothic quads, and with whom all Chicago students now share something in common.

 But the Internet is nothing if not accessible; the site is always available for your perusal.
-Alumni themselves, on the other hand, are not so available, which is a shame, since, as it turns out, they’re quite useful for things other than annual donations and self-serving pats on the back.
+Alumni themselves, on the other hand, are not so available, which is a shame, since, as it turns out, they’re quite useful for things other than annual giving.

-At a tender 18 years-old, Perlstein wanted nothing more than to be a history professor.
+At a tender 18 years of age, Perlstein wanted nothing more than to be a history professor.
 He went through the Core enamored with the humanities classes of English Professor Lauren Berlant, who still teaches here.
 He loved jazz.
 Today, Perlstein, 42, still loves jazz, and he and Professor Berlant are now good friends.

-He also covered Washington as The Village Voice’s national correspondent, has been called upon to provide political analysis for The Washington Post and The New York Times, befriended the late William F. Buckley, and has written two books, including Nixonland: The Rise of a President and the Fracturing of America, which, according to Time magazine, President Barack Obama is now reading for a few pointers.
+He also covered Washington, D.C., as The Village Voice’s national correspondent, has been called upon to provide political analysis for The Washington Post and The New York Times, befriended the late William F. Buckley, and has written two books, including Nixonland: The Rise of a President and the Fracturing of America, which, according to Time, President Barack Obama picked up once for a few pointers.

 Back in 1992, however, prototypical Perlstein found himself facing the prototypical collegiate dilemma.
 “I wasn’t too ready for genuine economic activities,” he said, in a champion example of understatement.
 So, instead of entering the job market, he went back to school.